wucai92/wucai92.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD Candiate in Urban Analytics
+    - course: PhD in Urban Analytics and Planning
       institution: University of Twente, Netherlands
       year: 2024
     - course: MSc in Smart Cities and Urban Analytics